 Veterinarian Technician Bachelors Degree Program Information

-Considering a career as a veterinary technician?
-A Bachelor of Science in Veterinary Technology degree program provides the necessary training for a veterinary technician career.
-Veterinary technology students gain considerable knowledge in many aspects of routine, critical and emergency veterinary care.
-The curriculum focuses on teaching students the practical and clinical skills required for a variety of animal care careers.
+A Bachelor of Science in Veterinary Technology degree program provides the necessary training for a veterinary technologist career.
+Veterinary technology students gain considerable knowledge in many aspects of routine, critical and emergency veterinary care through didactic and hands-on coursework.

 Applicants with associate's degrees in veterinary technology have an advantage.
 Students without an associate's degree are sometimes required to complete pre-veterinary technology courses and prerequisites prior to applying for admission to the veterinary technology program.
 Some programs require applicants to have some veterinary office experience.
 Evaluations from veterinarians or licensed technicians may be required, in addition to a personal essay and references.